0xPolygonMiden/miden-client/bin/miden-cli/README.md

 cargo build --release --features "concurrent"
 ```

-The `concurrent` features is enabled to improve proving times.
+The `concurrent` feature is enabled to improve execution and proving times.

 Once the binary is built, you can find it on `./target/release/miden`.